EU leaders endorse joint ammo purchases for Ukraine

 According to various estimates, Ukraine is firing 6,000-7,000 artillery shells a day, around a third of Russia’s total.

+“The EU supports Ukraine in its relentless quest for freedom,” European Council President Charles Michel said.
+“We stand with Ukraine for as long as it takes.”

-EU foreign policy chief Josep Borrell said this week he secured approval for earmarking 1 billion euros ($1.1 billion) to encourage member nations to provide artillery shells from their existing stocks and any pending orders.
+EU foreign policy chief Josep Borrell said this week that he secured approval for earmarking 1 billion euros ($1.1 billion) to encourage member nations to provide artillery shells from their existing stocks and any pending orders.
 Another 1 billion euros would go toward accelerating new orders and encouraging countries to work together on making purchases through the European Defense Agency or in groups of at least three nations.

-Hungary has said it will not take part in getting ammunition to Ukraine, citing its commitment to peace, but said it would not prevent other members from doing so by blocking the deal.
+Hungary has said it will not take part in getting ammunition to Ukraine, citing its commitment to peace, but said it wouldn’t prevent other members from doing so by blocking the deal.

-Last month, Hungarian Prime Minister Viktor Orban said the EU was partly to blame for prolonging Russia’s war in Ukraine by sanctioning Russia and supplying Ukraine with money and weapons, rather than seeking to negotiate peace with Moscow.
+Last month, Hungarian Prime Minister Viktor Orbán said the EU was partly to blame for prolonging Russia’s war in Ukraine by sanctioning Russia and supplying Ukraine with money and weapons, rather than seeking to negotiate peace with Moscow.

 Bulgaria’s president, Rumen Radev, also ruled out the delivery of shells as long as a caretaker government remains in charge in the country.